choffmeister/secpwd/README.md

+# Caution

+_secpwd_ is still alpha and not yet ready for production use.
+Feel free to try it out and contribute, but make sure that you do __not__ store important passwords solely in _secpwd_ by now.

 # Security

 All your passwords are stored in one binary file.
 To secure the content of your password store you use a single master passphrase. _secpwd_ uses the following technique to deduce security from your passphrase (this steps are executed every time you change something in your store like adding or removing a password):